codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-AP-Payments.md

 **Action required: none**

-This checkpoint is not relevant to Payments Partners which operate under a different commercial model to standard App Store Partners.
+This checkpoint is not relevant to Payments Partners because they operate under a different commercial model to standard App Store Partners.

 ### 2. Xero App Store

 **Action required: none**

-This checkpoint is not relevant to Payments Partners which operate under a different commercial model to standard App Store Partners.
+This checkpoint is not relevant to Payments Partners because they operate under a different commercial model to standard App Store Partners.

 ### 3. Connection